-As we look to 2023, we remain confident that our growth strategies will allow Nature's Sunshine to gain market share and be better positioned for the future.
+As we look to 2024, we continue to expand our digital initiatives and investments in key markets.
 Consistent with these objectives, we will continue to prioritize investments in digital, field activation, manufacturing efficiency, and brand-building to enhance the customer experience.
-As such, we look forward to driving more measurable growth in 2023.
+As such, we look forward to driving more growth in 2024.